Definition of Monopoly

 - In the UK a firm is said to have monopoly power if it has more than 25% of the market share.
 For example, Tesco @30% market share or Google 90% of search engine traffic.

-A monopoly maximises profits where MR=MC.
+A monopoly maximises profits where MR=MC (at point m).
 It sets a price of Pm and quantity Qm.

 Problems of Monopoly

-- Higher Prices.
-Firms with monopoly power can set higher prices than in a competitive market.
-(Green area is supernormal profit)
+- Higher prices.
+Firms with monopoly power can set higher prices (Pm) than in a competitive market (Pc).
+(Red area is supernormal profit)

-- Allocative Inefficiency.
-A monopoly is allocatively inefficient because in monopoly the price is greater than MC.
+- Allocative inefficiency.
+A monopoly is allocatively inefficient because in monopoly (at Qm) the price is greater than MC.
 (P > MC).
-In a competitive market the price would be lower and more consumers would benefit.
-A monopoly results in dead-weight welfare loss indicated by the red triangle.
+In a competitive market, the price would be lower and more consumers would benefit from buying the good.
+A monopoly results in dead-weight welfare loss indicated by the blue triangle. (this is net loss of producer and consumer surplus)

-- Productive Inefficiency A monopoly is productively inefficient because output does not occur at the lowest point on the AC curve.
+- Productive inefficiency A monopoly is productively inefficient because the output does not occur at the lowest point on the AC curve.

 - X – Inefficiency. – It is argued that a monopoly has less incentive to cut costs because it doesn’t face competition from other firms.Therefore the AC curve is higher than it should be.

 - Supernormal Profit.
-A Monopolist makes Supernormal Profit Qm * (AR – AC ) leading to an unequal distribution of income.
+A monopolist makes Supernormal Profit Qm * (AR – AC ) leading to an unequal distribution of income in society.

-- Higher Prices to suppliers – A monopoly may use its market power and pay lower prices to its suppliers.
-E.g. Supermarkets have been criticised for paying low prices to farmers.
+- Higher prices to suppliers – A monopoly may use its market power (monopsony power) and pay lower prices to its suppliers.
+E.g. supermarkets have been criticised for paying low prices to farmers.
+This is because farmers have little alternative but to supply supermarkets who have dominant buying power.

-- Diseconomies of scale – It is possible that if a monopoly gets too big it may experience dis-economies of scale. – higher average costs because it gets too big.
+- Diseconomies of scale – It is possible that if a monopoly gets too big it may experience dis-economies of scale. – higher average costs because it gets too big and difficult to coordinate.

 1. Economies of scale